TannDev/silence-among-us/README.md

 # Silence Among Us
-This is a work-in-progress still under active development.

-**If you're looking for something you can use right now**, try [amongusdiscord](https://github.com/denverquane/amongusdiscord) instead.
+A Discord bot designed to turn your server's voice channels into lobby for playing Among Us!

+This project was inspired by Denver Quane's excellent [AmongUsDiscord](https://github.com/denverquane/amongusdiscord) and leverages the same [AmongUsCapture](https://github.com/denverquane/amonguscapture) component to provide automation.

+In fact, there's a great deal of cooperation between the developers of Silence Among Us and AmongUsDiscord!
+If one bot doesn't suit your needs, check out the other one.

 ## Features
 This bot turns your Discord voice channels into game lobbies for playing Among Us.

 It's got a few features, so far:
-- Tracks the status of players in the lobby, via simple commands.
+- Tracks the status of players in the lobby, automatically or via simple commands.
-- Automatically controls the app-mute and app-deafen settings for players in the voice channel.
+- Automatically controls the server-mute and server-deafen settings for players in the voice channel.
+- Automatically updates discord nicknames to match in-game names, when possible.
 - Provides lobby updates via text channels, including the room code.
 - Keeps the text channel clean, by removing commands and old lobby updates.
 - Supports multiple concurrent games, in different voice channels, at the same time.
-- Automatically adds players to a lobby as they join the channel.

 ## How It Works
 The bot keeps track of multiple game "lobbies" at once, and controls the audio of each player in the lobby.

-In leu of more detailed documentation, here's some basics to keep in mind:
+In lieu of more detailed documentation, here's some basics to keep in mind:
-- When you make any other commands, the bot will use your current voice channel to find your lobby.
+- When you give the bot a command, it will use your current voice channel to find your lobby.
 - Each game lobby connects to exactly one voice channel and exactly one text channel.
 - A voice channel can only be used for one lobby at a time.
 - A text channel can be used for multiple lobbies at the same time.